 1929 & 1930

 In July 1929, Bobby Jones played a match at Cypress Point which gave him first-hand knowledge of MacKenzie's design theory in practice.
 Shortly after that, MacKenzie visited Argentina, laying out three courses before returning to Britain.
 In June 1930, after a long and somewhat messy divorce, MacKenzie remarried and moved his new wife to California, settling in a small cabin on the sixth fairway at Pasatiempo.

-After years of crossing paths at medals and matches, Bobby Jones invited MacKenzie to Augusta, Georgia to walk the proposed site of Augusta National G.C.
+After years of crossing paths at medals and matches, Bobby Jones invited MacKenzie to Augusta, Georgia, USA to walk the proposed site of Augusta National G.C.
 After three days, an initial routing plan was proposed.
 After establishing the playing corridors, another site visit was made on October 4th, 1931.
 In November of 1931, the final coloured plan was drawn and signed by Dr Alister MacKenzie.
 Another site visit was made in March 1932, to oversee the construction and final grading of the green surfaces.
 By May 1932 the course was completed and opened for play on January 13th, 1933.